What is Trekking? Why and How to Trek in Nepal?

 How to trek in Nepal?

-Trekking around Nepal is a way of seeing the mountain, its history, people, and nature.
-Once you land at Tribhuwan International Airport in Kathmandu, you can be hiking to any place you wish.
+Trekking around Nepal is a way of seeing the mountains, its history, people, and nature.
+Once you land at Tribhuwan International Airport in Kathmandu, you can hike to any place you wish.
 The easiest way is to book your trekking in Nepal even before you land in Kathmandu.
-Or you can just arrive here and then look for the appropriate trekking package in Nepal.
-Once you get the package "how to trek" is really not of concern, everything will be arranged.

-You can also trek on your own without booking any trekking package.
-For that, you need to issue a TIMS (Trekking Information Management System) card and other permits according to the region you wish to explore.
-And then look for a guide and a porter, buy necessary trekking gear and food, make some booking in the region you will be trekking, and so on.
+And then look for a guide and a porter, buy necessary trekking gear and food, make some bookings in the region you will be trekking, and so on.
 After such preparation, get a map and then start to trek to the Himalayas.

 Why trekking in Nepal?

-Now, if you are still thinking why should I trek in Nepal, let us say why trekking in the Himalayas is an amazing idea.
+Now, if you are still thinking, why should I trek in Nepal, let us say why trekking in the Himalayas is an amazing idea.
 We can give you thousands of reasons to make you believe that Nepal is a must-visit destination.
-Nepal has 8 out of 10 tallest mountain ranges in the world and it’s the second richest county in water resources.
-These mountains are the place where the greatest sages and gurus found their purpose of life and peace of time.

-The drastic changes in the landscape and the rich bio-diversity in flora and fauna will keep you engaged.
-Within a small area, Nepal has over 10 UNESCO worldheritage sites and you can all explore them.
-You will literally be living in the houses of local people and eating the food grown in their own house.
+You will literally be living in the houses of local people and eating the food grown in their own gardens.
 The people are so welcoming and frank that you will literally feel the warmth of home.
 If these reasons are not enough for you, we can tell you a thousand more.

 Benefits /Importance of Trekking